Erin Burnett OutFront

 Erin Burnett OutFront is an hour-long television news program hosted by Erin Burnett on CNN.
 The show premiered on October 3, 2011, in the 7:00 pm time slot to replace John King, USA.
 Until the launch of CNN Tonight in 2014, OutFront was also rebroadcast at 11:00 p.m.
 ET, occasionally aired live during rolling coverage of breaking news.
 CNN said in 2011 they hoped Burnett's expected popularity would provide an "attractive" opening to an evening of "talk shows and news analysis".

 OutFront is broadcast live from CNN's Hudson Yards studios in New York City or on location from the site of breaking news events.
-Although the programme airs normally from 7:00 pm to 8:00 pm ET weekdays, it may air at other times of the day or on weekends as events warrant.
+Although the program airs normally from 7:00 pm to 8:00 pm ET weekdays, it may air at other times of the day or on weekends as events warrant.

 From Monday, February 13 to Friday, February 17, 2023, an additional hour of OutFront was added at 9:00 pm ET on weekdays replacing the second hour of Anderson Cooper 360°.